 The money in your current and savings accounts is protected by the Financial Services Compensation Scheme (FSCS).
 If your bank or building society went out of business, you could get back up to £85,000 of your money held with them.

-Prepaid cards are not protected by the FSCS, but if your card provider went bust you could still get the money on your balance back.
+Prepaid cards are not protected by the FSCS, but if your card provider went bust you may still get the money on your balance back.

 This is because your money is looked after by a bank or building society, not by the card provider.

-If you need your card for a specific purpose, you could get one designed:
+If you need your card for a specific purpose, you could get one designed for your needs.
+For example you can get cards

 For your business: These cards can be held in the name of your business, and you can usually get more than one if you need to issue them to several employees.
 They will only be able to spend money you have added to the card's balance.